ikromin/jphotoframe/README.md

 |cacheDirectory          |Path to store the cached files, should not be the same location as the imageDirectory.
 |dateFormat              |Date format string as per the SimpleDateFormat Java class.
 |imageDirectory          |Path to the directory where photos will be fetched from.
 Child directories will be ignored.
+|layout                  |File to use for widget layout, default is layout.json
 |owmApiKey               |API Key used to get weather data, from http://openweathermap.org/appid
 |timeFormat              |Time format string as per teh SimpleDateFormat Java class.
 |weatherCity             |The city to get weather forecast for.
 Format is City,Country.